amr-hammoud/bin-tracker/README.md

 	- ["React Redux Library"](https://react-redux.js.org/) for state management.
 	- ["Express.js Framework"](https://expressjs.com/) on [Node.js](https://nodejs.org/en) runtime environment for the backend server.
 	- ["MongoDB"](https://www.mongodb.com/) for the database.
 It is an open source NoSQL database management system.
-2) Flutter Framework for the app
-	- This project uses the [Flutter app development framework](https://flutter.dev/) for the mobile application.
-Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
-	- To send push notifications, the app uses [Firebase](https://firebase.google.com/) which is a backend-as-a-service from google that offers tons of features.
 	- The app uses the font ["Poppins"](https://fonts.google.com/specimen/Poppins) as its main font, and the design of the app adheres to the material design guidelines.